 Note: This opportunity is only available to volunteers who have received the unit “Physician” as one of their monthly assignments.
 We do not offer this opportunity to individuals who are not part of our program.

 Our program observes the Medical Director and Attending Physician of the 6 Neuro-Trauma ICU, Dr. Vespa.
 He has agreed to allow MAPS volunteers to shadow him and his team on his Neuro Critical Care rounds.

-This is a ONE-ON-ONE experience, and the distinction with this aspect of our program is that, upon scheduling with us via e-mail, you will be observing the same doctor and the same team each time you volunteer.
-This means that Dr. Vespa and his team may eventually become familiar with you, allowing you to develop a relationship with a highly respected doctor from the best hospital on the West Coast, the Ronald Reagan Medical Center!
+This is a ONE-ON-ONE experience, and the distinction with this aspect of our program is that, after scheduling with us via e-mail, you will be observing the same doctor and the same team each time you volunteer.
+This means that Dr. Vespa and his team may eventually become familiar with you, allowing you to develop a relationship with a highly respected doctor from the best hospital on the West Coast: the Ronald Reagan Medical Center!